Exclusive: ECB mulls scrapping rating rules for government bonds: sources

-FRANKFURT (Reuters) - The European Central Bank is discussing a medium-term plan to scrap ratings rules on euro zone sovereign bonds and instead set their value as collateral in lending operations on its own internal assessment, central bank sources said.
+FRANKFURT (Reuters) - The European Central Bank is discussing a medium-term plan to scrap rating rules on euro zone sovereign bonds and instead set their value when used as collateral in lending operations on its own internal assessment, central bank sources said.

-With the ECB not yet ready to take over the technical but highly political responsibility for rating sovereigns, the bank’s policymakers also agreed more immediate ways to help Spain and its banks at their meeting on Thursday.
+With the ECB not yet ready to take over the technical but highly political responsibility for rating sovereigns, the bank’s policymakers will also discuss more immediate ways to help Spain and its banks at their meeting on Thursday, such as further widening the types of collateral Spanish banks can use.

-One source who requested anonymity said the bank would further soften the rules governing debt and mortgage-backed securities - collateral often put forward by Spain’s banks, adding that fuller details would be published on Friday.

-The discussions come as Spain braces for a downgrade from small ratings firm DBRS, which without a change in ECB rules would trigger an extra 5 percent penalty on Spanish government bonds when used to get ultra-cheap ECB funding.
+The discussion come as Spain braces for a downgrade from small rating firm DBRS, which without a change in ECB rules will trigger an extra 5 percent penalty on Spanish bonds when used to get ultra-cheap ECB funding.

 ECB members have heavily criticized the actions of rating agencies during the euro zone crisis and have vowed to reduce reliance on their assessments.